-The VPUA will be expected to be out of the office and engaged with donors and prospective donors more than fifty-percent of their time, as part of their principal role of building and implementing effective strategies that lead to mutually-beneficial long-term relationships with, and significant philanthropic support from, the University's most generous stakeholders.
+The VPUA will maintain a portfolio of donors and prospective donors and be expected to be out of the office and engaged with them a significant portion of their time, as part of their principal role of building and implementing effective strategies that lead to mutually-beneficial long-term relationships with, and significant philanthropic support from, the University's most generous stakeholders.
 The new VPUA will be a flexible person, eager to meet donors where they are across the region and nationally.
 The VPUA will engage donors, future givers and alumni, in an authentic way, and ensure a vision and purpose for philanthropic investment is customized and personalized for those engagements.